billwanjohi/dotfiles/README.md

 # dotfiles

 This is a homesick castle.
 You can pull and symlink using that ruby gem, or just do so manually.
-At this point, much of this is specific to OSX, but I intend to clean this up to work fully on Linux too.
+This works on OSX and Linux.

 ## Installation